 38. Don’t pet or tease stray animals.
 And stay away from monkeys.
-They steal whatever isn’t nailed down.
+They steal whatever isn’t nailed down and they also bite.

 39. Go to the museums, big and little.
 There’s a reason why The Prado, The Uffizi, The Rijksmuseum, The British Museum, and The Louvre are famous.
 They’re great.
 Allow lots of time and do stop and stare for a long time at the best stuff.
 There are lots of little museums that definitely are worth it, too.
 One good painting or sculpture or piece of indigenous art can make your day.

 40. For pure art “Wow!” it’s Italy.
 Spain is good, but Italy is better.
 The food is much better in Spain, however.

 41. Carry a copy of your passport separate from your passport.
 Same goes for copies of credit cards.
 In fact, you might leave your passport at the hotel and carry the copy with you.
 (Check with the country you are in, though.
 Some police require the real thing to be produced on demand.
 For some, a copy is fine.)

 42. If something really sucks, keep it to yourself.
 The time I most hate being a foreigner is when someone who is from my country, or one like it, is loudly declaiming, “The stuff in that store is complete crap,” where the store owner and all his family can hear it.
 “No, thank you,” works just fine.
 Try it.
 Even better: buy something now and then.
 It's not all crap.